 Commuter rail, suffice it to say, won’t be adding any lunchtime business on South Congress or anywhere else.

-Kim and Anthony are spending 2 years in Taipei with their two daughters, Ashley and Elizabeth, and have started a weblog about the adventure.
+Kim and Anthony are spending 2 years in Taipei with their two daughters, health Ashley and Elizabeth, advice and have started a weblog about the adventure.
 Transportation-related content in the first entry!